36. The Principles of Following Christ

 When you have experienced up to a certain day, you will feel that the more normal God’s incarnation, humanity, all that He has and what He reveals, the greater our salvation, and the more normal they are, the more they are what we need.
 If God’s incarnation were supernatural, then even though we on earth may have been chosen and saved by God, not one of us would be able to attain full salvation.
 It is precisely because of God’s humility and hiddenness, because of the normality and practicality of this seemingly unremarkable God, that mankind has the chance of salvation.
 Because in people there is disobedience and the essence of corrupt satanic dispositions, all kinds of notions, misunderstandings, and antagonism toward God are produced; it is even the case that, as a result of these notions, people often proudly or self-confidently deny this Christ, and deny His normal humanity—this is a big mistake.
 If you wish to attain full salvation, if you wish to receive God’s salvation, and the judgment and chastisement of God, you must first put aside your various notions and erroneous definitions about Christ and His normal humanity, you must put aside your various insights and opinions about Christ, and you must think of a way to accept all that comes from Him.
 Only then will the words He speaks and the truths He expresses gradually find entry into your heart and become your life.
 If you wish to follow Him, you should accept all that is associated with Him; you ought not to stand against Him, using your notions to always misunderstand Him, and you ought not to cling to your own notions and constantly misunderstand and doubt Him, or even resist and oppose Him.
 With such an attitude, you can only hurt yourself; it is not of the slightest benefit to you.

-Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks
+Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Talks of Christ of the Last Days

 In your words and behavior are revealed elements of your unbelief in Christ.
 Unbelief pervades the motives and objectives of all you do.
 Even the character of your gaze contains the unbelief in Christ.
 It can be said that minute by minute, each of you harbors the elements of unbelief.
 This means that, at every moment, you are in danger of betraying Christ, for the blood that runs through your body is infused with unbelief in the incarnate God.
 Therefore, I say that the footprints you leave on the path of faith in God are not real; as you walk the path of faith in God, you do not plant your feet firmly upon the ground—you are merely going through the motions.
 You never fully believe the word of Christ and are incapable of immediately putting it into practice.
 This is the reason you do not have faith in Christ.
 Always having notions about Him is another reason you do not have faith in Him.
 Forever being skeptical about the work of Christ, letting the word of Christ fall on deaf ears, having an opinion on whatever work is done by Christ and not being able to correctly understand this work, struggling to put aside your notions no matter what explanation you receive, and so on—these are all the elements of unbelief mingled within your hearts.
 Though you follow the work of Christ and never fall behind, there is too much rebellion mixed in your hearts.
 This rebellion is an impurity in your belief in God.
 Perhaps you do not think this is the case, but if you are incapable of recognizing your intentions from within this, then you are bound to be among those who perish, for God perfects only those who truly believe in Him, not those who are skeptical of Him, and least of all those who reluctantly follow Him despite never having believed that He is God.